Child Trust Fund - FAQs

 YES.
-Further payments can be made in addition to contributions from the Government up to the maximum allowed per subscription year which runs from one birthday to the next.
+Further payments can be made in addition to contributions from the Government up to the current maximum allowance of £9,000 per subscription year which runs from one birthday to the next.
 However, you should remember that once money has been added under normal circumstances (see terminal illness or early death) the money cannot be accessed until the child reaches the age of 18.
 Additional payments can be taken over the phone by debit card, via a bank transfer*, or you can send a cheque.
 Regular payments can also be set up by standing order or Direct Debit.

 *Account Name: Sheffield Mutual Friendly Society